JuliaManifolds/Manopt.jl/docs/src/plans/problem.md

 get_manifold
 ```

-Usually, such a problem is determined by the manifold or domain of the optimisation and the objective with all its properties used within an algorithm – see [The Objective](@ref ObjectiveSection).
-For that we can just use
+Usually, such a problem is determined by the manifold or domain of the optimisation and the objective with all its properties used within an algorithm, see [The Objective](@ref ObjectiveSection).
+For that one can just use

 ```@docs
 DefaultManoptProblem
 ```

-The exception to these are the primal dual-based solvers ([Chambolle-Pock](@ref ChambollePockSolver) and the [PD Semismooth Newton](@ref PDRSSNSolver)]), which both need two manifolds as their domain(s), hence there also exists a
+The exception to these are the primal dual-based solvers ([Chambolle-Pock](@ref ChambollePockSolver) and the [PD Semi-smooth Newton](@ref PDRSSNSolver)), which both need two manifolds as their domains, hence there also exists a

 ```@docs
 TwoManifoldProblem